V-Sekai/manuals/demo_to_game/000_ingest_validate.md

 1. **Validate Skeleton Bones**: This ensures that each bone in the skeleton is connected to at least one other bone.
 2. **Validate Skeleton Bind Pose**: This checks that the bind pose of the skeleton is correctly defined.
-3. **Validate Skeleton Weight Painting**: This confirms that the weight painting of the skeleton is correctly done.
+3. **Validate Skeleton Weight Painting**: This confirms that the weight painting of the skeleton is perfectly done.

 ### Output